Ginnungagap -- a massively parallel cosmological initial conditions generator: Increasing the Resolution of the White Noise Field

 \section{Increasing the Resolution of the White Noise Field}

 Increasing the resolution of an existing simulation requires generating a new, higher-resolution white noise field that is not purely random, but constrained so that the large-scale structure remains identical in both realizations.
-Several methods can achieve this, such as padding in Fourier space, the Hoffman–Ribak (HR) algorithm \citep{1991ApJ...380L...5H} (simplified for delta-correlated noise), their combination as implemented in \texttt{MUSIC} \citep{Hahn2011}, or the \texttt{PANPHASIA} method \citep{2013MNRAS.434.2094J}.
+Several methods can achieve this, such as padding in Fourier space, the Hoffman–Ribak (HR) algorithm \citep{Hoffman1991} (simplified for delta-correlated noise), their combination as implemented in \texttt{MUSIC} \citep{Hahn2011}, or the \texttt{PANPHASIA} method \citep{2013MNRAS.434.2094J}.

-\texttt{Ginnungagap} employs a modified version of the HR algorithm, which we describe here in one dimension for simplicity.
-First, we briefly derive the HR formalism.
-Consider a cell of the low-resolution white noise field $V$ in real space, represented by a single value $V(0)$.
-This value can be expanded in a basis set of discrete functions:
+{\texttt{Ginnungagap} employs a modified version of the HR algorithm, which we describe here in one dimension for simplicity.
+The algorithm takes a small patch of size $N_L$ cells from the parent (low resolution) WN and replaces it with the new patch with size $N_H>N_L$.
+Thus, the resolution of the WN increases by the $N_H/N_L$ factor.
+The values inside a patch can be represented as an expansion over discrete basis functions $F_i(m)$, $m,i=0..N_L-1$ and $E_j(k)$, $k,j=0..N_H-1$.
+The basis functions must satisfy the orthonormality conditions:}